About

 There are of course many fine teachers and organizations, but they are not always easy to find and you have to know what to look for.
 Usually by the time you have gathered enough experience to be able to make an informed judgement you have already made many missteps and wrong turns.

-Having been involved in spiritual life for over forty years and having experienced many of the pitfalls and wrong turns for myself, I wanted to see if I could create a no-frills, no cost, honest, non-doctrinal, dogma-free, quintessential guide to awakening.
+Having been involved in spiritual life for over forty years and having experienced many of the pitfalls and wrong turns for myself, I wanted to see if I could create a no-frills, honest, non-doctrinal, dogma-free, quintessential guide to awakening.
 One that would be relevant to those starting out in spiritual life and needing guidance and an overview of what is involved, and for those long term seekers who may be feeling lost or discouraged about the possibility of their own liberation.

 I hope these pages are useful and of benefit, and help to clarify and simplify what is often a confusing and complex endeavour.